-A. Tracking is different here and, unfortunately, is funded up to the point of the commencement of their first treatment.
-In men who are receiving hormones and radiotherapy, the first treatment is the initiation of their hormones, so they are only tracked to the point of initiation of hormones.
-They are not tracked beyond

-- that is my understanding.
-So, potentially that is a factor in this, that we weren't tracking subsequent treatment.
-It's a factor within many aspects where we are not tracking subsequent treatments after. - The third issue that you raised as an explanation, or Q. a partial explanation, for what had gone wrong was the behaviour of Mr. O'Brien.
-I think you have explained that previously and it came up again this morning in terms of what was perceived to be pressures being applied to Mr. Young and Mr. Weir by Mr. O'Brien and his family members.
-Is there anything else you want to say by way of elaboration on that? - 13 A. No. I think, as I say, we have covered it before.

-14 I mean, again, even after the June phone call and being 15 told we wouldn't have him back, and I think our contact 16 was then was contact through the legal team.
-So 17 everything that came escalated in the same, you know, 18 again just demonstrating that the approach was, if you 19 like, heavy-handed.
+24 A. Tracking is different here and, unfortunatery, is 25 funded up to the point of the commencement of their 26 first treatment.
+In men who are receiving hormones and 27 radiotherapy, the first treatment is the initiation of 28 their hormones, so they are only tracked to the point 29 of initiation of hormones.
+They are not tracked beyond that is my understanding.
+So, potentially that is 1 2 a factor in this , that we weren't tracking subsequent 3 It's a factor within many aspects where we treatment. are not tracking subsequent treatments after.
+4 5 171 The third issue that you raised as an explanation, or Q. a partial explanation, for what had gone wrong was the 6 7 behaviour of Mr. O'Brien.
+I think you have explained 8 that previously and it came up again this morning in 9 terms of what was perceived to be pressures being applied to Mr. Young and Mr. Weir by Mr. O'Brien and 10 11 his family members.
+Is there anything else you want to 12 say by way of elaboration on that?
+13 NO. I think, as I say, we have covered it before. Α. I mean, again, even after the June phone call and being 14 told we wouldn't have him back, and I think our contact 15 16 was then was contact through the legal team.
+SO everything that came escalated in the same, you know, 17 18 again just demonstrating that the approach was, if you 19 like, heavy-handed.
 It was very much straight in.

-Q. Certainly those explanations are there to be considered, and no doubt the Inquiry will consider them.
-They do, would you agree with me, sit against a backdrop of management that was complacent, perhaps, disinterested, perhaps, or afraid, perhaps, to make the appropriate challenge to Mr. O'Brien when a lot of information, and we've had the debate about what was known and what wasn't known, but there was a lot of information known, and that must also provide a significant part of the explanation.
+Certainly those explanations are there to be 20 172 Q. 21 considered, and no doubt the Inquiry will consider 22 They do, would you agree with me, sit against them.
+23 a backdrop of management that was complacent, perhaps, 24 disinterested, perhaps, or afraid, perhaps, to make the appropriate challenge to Mr. O'Brien when a lot of 25 information, and we've had the debate about what was 26 known and what wasn't known, but there was a lot of 27 information known, and that must also provide 28 29 a significant part of the explanation.
 Would you